Drew-Alleman/DataSurgeon/README.md

 `cat test.txt \| ds -tF6c` | 00h:00m:32s | 3

 ## Managing Plugins
+### Plugin Suggestion
+If you want a suggest an idea for a new plugin please do it [here](https://github.com/Drew-Alleman/DataSurgeon/discussions/12).

 ### Adding a New Plugin
 To add a new plugin you need to use the ```--add <URL>``` option.
 The URL needs to be a remote github repository hosting a ```plugins.json``` file.
 ```